Chilli for a cause: 10-year-old raises funds for cancer-stricken hawker

 SINGAPORE: When 10-year-old Phoebe Lim learned to make sambal chilli from chef Benny Teo of Eighteen Chefs months ago, little did she expect that her love for cooking would also help a man in need someday.

-Meanwhile, Mr Tan Boon Teck, the youngest son of the late Mr Tan Chong Chia who founded the famed Armenian Street Char Kway Teow, wanted to raise funds for medical treatment after learning that he suffers from Stage 3 colon cancer by giving char kway teow lessons.
+Meanwhile, Mr Tan Boon Teck, the youngest son of the late Mr Tan Chong Chia who founded the famed Armenian Street Char Kway Teow, wanted to raise funds for medical treatment by giving char kway teow lessons after learning that he suffers from Stage 3 colon cancer.
 His appeal made it to local media and was, in turn, shared by many - including popular food critic KF Seetoh.

 "(It started with) finding an article (about Mr Tan) on Facebook," Phoebe told Channel NewsAsia on Thursday (Jul 20).